xenoterracide/brix/README.md

 - `upper-flat`
 - `alternating`

+#### **Reusing templates**

+Brix has the added benefit of not requiring a specific folder structure to be used inside the language directories.
+Templates and other files are completely independent from config files.
+This means that reusing templates is a lot easier, as everything is referenced with just a path.
+If you need to use the same template within two different config files, simply reference the path to the file in both and use a different context.

 ### Full Example

 Finally, let's take a look at a full example using Brix to bootstrap a Java project.
 The `.config/brix` directory is conveniently located in HOME in order to be able to run `brix` from anywhere and create a project like this.